LCC-CIT/CS295N-CourseMaterials/Labs/Lab06/Lab6Instructions_CS295N.md

 **Community Web Site**

-Refactor your code so that the messages entered on the Home/Contact page are saved in a database.
+Refactor your code so that the messages entered by the user on the Home/Contact page are saved in a database.

 #### Group B

 **Fan Site**

-Refactor your code so that the stories entered on the Home/Stories page are saved in a database.
+Refactor your code so that the stories entered by the user on the Home/Stories page are saved in a database.

 #### Group C

 **Informational Site**

-Refactor your code so that the comments entered on the Home/Forum page are saved in a database.
+Refactor your code so that the comments entered by the user on the Home/Forum page are saved in a database.

 #### For all groups

-- Modify your data entry view so that:
+- Modify your views so that:
-  - The entry is shown on a different view.
+  - The user's entry is no longer echoed back to a view.
-  -  All messages, stories, or comments are displayed on that view.
+  -  All messages, stories, or comments are read from the database and displayed on the Contact, Stories, or Forum page.
-- Use SQL Server as the database type.
+- Use either SQL Server or MySQL as the database type.
-- Store a user object as related data with the message, story, or comment object.
+  - You should use the same database type on both your local development machine and on Azure.

-- Add migrations.
+- Add an intial migration.
+  - Hint: include the database type in the name, for example: InitialMySql, or InitialSqlServer.

 - Publish the site to Azure.
+  - Set up either a *SQL Database*, or *Azure Database for MySQL* on Azure.
+    - Remember, you <u>only get one free database</u> with your Azure for Students account, and only the <u>Standard S0</u> service tier is free.

+  - Modify your Visual Studio publish profile to use the new database.
+  - Publish your site to Azure.